-The City has seven defined benefit pension plans, a Miscellaneous Plan, Safety (Police and Fire) Plans, and a Retirement Enhancement Plan.
-The Miscellaneous Plan is an Agent-Multiple Employer Plan and the Safety Plans are Cost-Sharing Employer Plans administered by the California Public Employees' Retirement System (CalPERS).
+The City has three defined benefit pension plans, a Miscellaneous Plan, a Safety (Police and Fire) Plan, and a Retirement Enhancement Plan.
+The Miscellaneous Plan is an Agent-Multiple Employer Plan and the Safety Plan is a Cost-Sharing Multiple Employer Plan administered by the California Public Employees' Retirement System (CalPERS).
 The Retirement Enhancement Plan is an Agent-Multiple Employer Plan administered by the Public Agency Retirement System (PARS).
 Benefit provisions under the Plans are established by State statute and City Ordinance.
 The PARS Plan is closed to new participants.

-All qualified permanent and probationary employees are eligible to participate in the separate Safety (police and fire) Plans, cost-sharing multiple employer defined benefit pension plans administered by CalPERS and Miscellaneous (all other) Plan, an agent multiple-employer defined benefit pension plan administered by CalPERS, which acts as a common investment and administrative agent for its participating member employers.
+All qualified permanent and probationary employees are eligible to participate in the separate Safety (police and fire) Plan, a cost-sharing multiple employer defined benefit pension plan administered by CalPERS and Miscellaneous (all other) Plan, an agent multiple-employer defined benefit pension plan administered by CalPERS, which acts as a common investment and administrative agent for its participating member employers.
 CalPERS issues publicly available reports that include a full description of the pension plans regarding benefit provisions, assumptions and membership information that can be found on the CalPERS website.
 PARS issues publicly available reports that may be requested from PARS via email at info@pars.org.